 Continue reading to learn more about the pros and cons of participating in Black Friday deals, what to look for when searching for promotional opportunities, and which ones will help your small business grow rather than shrink during this challenging time of year for most retailers.

 Why you shouldn’t participate in Black Friday deals

-While Black Friday offers can be a boon for your business, you don’t want all your sales to come from one day.
-Part of the reason for this is that it is an incredibly competitive day for businesses to offer their best deals.
-This means that you’ll need to offer really deep discounts to get people’s attention.
+While Black Friday offers can be a boost for your business, you don’t want all your sales to come from one day.
+Part of this is because it is an incredibly competitive day for businesses to offer their best deals.
+This means you’ll need to offer deep discounts to get people’s attention.
 Chances are, you won’t be able to sustain that level of discounting for the rest of the year, which means you’ll lose money on every other sale.

 Another reason to be careful about participating in Black Friday deals is that they often require a high level of inventory.
 And in terms of intangible services such as coaching, therapy sessions, etc., how much time do you have to deliver these one-on-one sessions if your sales are greater than you expect.

 - What is your goal in creating a Black Friday offer?

 - Do you have the time to plan and market your offer so that you generate enough sales to make it worth your while?

 - Do enough people engage with your marketing efforts to reach your goal?

 - Can you afford to give out big discounts?.